When a lab distributor is interested enough in your business to offer you a written agreement, it is logical to assume:

 This practice began shortly after distributors stopped printing price books.
-It went on for many years until the word got around that this was going on.
-After people started keeping an eye out for this distributors gave it a rest.
-Now with portfolios of well over a million items, spotting these reclassifications is nearly impossible unless it’s on an item purchased frequently.
+It went on for many years until the word got around that it was going on.
+After people started keeping an eye out for recategorization, distributors gave it a rest.
+Now, with portfolios of well over a million items, spotting a reclassification is nearly impossible unless it’s on an item purchased frequently.

-There ARE cases where this is perfectly legitimate.
+There ARE cases for which reclassifying a product may be perfectly legitimate.
 If a vendor reduces the discount to the distributor, then reclassification is warranted.
 This is an extremely rare event.

 No contract I have ever seen contains language to counter this tactic.